iossifovlab/gpf/userdocs/administration/getting_started.rst

     http://localhost:8000

-To stop the development GPF web server you should press ``Ctrl-C`` - the usual keybinding for stopping long running Linux commands in a terminal.
+To stop the development GPF web server, you should press ``Ctrl-C`` - the usual keybinding for stopping long-running Linux commands in a terminal.

 .. warning::

-    The web server used in this guide is meant for development purposes only and is not sutable for serving GPF system in production.
+    The web server used in this guide is meant for development purposes only and is not suitable for serving the GPF system in production.

 Import genotype variants